-Mentoring Plan Part 1

-During the fall semester, all first-year students are required to complete part one of their Mentoring Plan.
+Mentoring Plan Part 1 - During the fall semester, all first-year students are required to complete part one of their Mentoring Plan.
 This is developed in consultation with the PI, and approved by the Graduate Advisor.
 The Graduate Coordinator will provide you with the Mentoring Plan part 1 form.
+DUE: October 1 of first year.

-Mentoring Plan Part 2

-At the end of the spring semester, all first-year students are required to complete part two of their Mentoring Plan.
-This is developed in consultation with the PI, and approved by the Graduate Advisor.
+Mentoring Plan Part 2 - At the end of the spring semester, all first-year students are required to complete part two of their Mentoring Plan.
+This is developed in consultation with the Pl, and approved by the Graduate Advisor.
 The Graduate Coordinator will provide you with the Mentoring Plan part 2 form.

-Additional Mentoring Plans
+DUE: February 1 of first year.

-There are two reasons the student will need to do a new mentoring plan and another follow-up mentoring plan.
+Amended / New Mentoring Plans - There are two reasons the student may need to alter or create a new mentoring plan.

-- If the student changes labs, it is a requirement to start a new mentoring plan. - If the student's research changes are enough to warrant a new mentoring plan, then the student and/or the PI can request a new mentoring plan form from the graduate coordinator.
+• If the student's research changes are enough to warrant a new mentoring plan, then the student and/or the PI can request a new mentoring plan form from the graduate coordinator.